-The Risk Management Committee has been expanded to cover the areas on sustainability of the WSC Group instead of having to establish a separate Sustainability Committee.
+The Risk Management Committee has been expanded to cover the areas of risks on sustainability of the WSC Group.

-The Risk Management Committee plays an important role in developing the Company's sustainability strategies, plans, approach and integrating sustainability consideration in the day-to-day operations of the Group and to drive, implement and monitor to ensure effective implementation of the Company's sustainability risks, strategies, opportunities and plans.
+The Risk Management Committee plays an important role in developing the Company's sustainability strategies, plans, approach and integrating sustainability consideration in the day-to-day operations of the Group and to drive, implement and monitor to ensure effective implementation of the Company's sustainability risks, strategies, opportunities and plans and all these have since been relayed to the designated committee namely the Sustainability Steering Committee which is established and formalized by the Board of Directors on 22 November, 2022.